The Rev. Jesse Jackson, who led the Civil Rights Movement for decades after King, has died at 84 - Boston News, Weather, Sports | WHDH 7News

 It was a message he took literally and personally, having risen from obscurity in the segregated South to become America’s best-known civil rights activist since King.

+Santita Jackson confirmed that her father died at home in Chicago, surrounded by family.

 “Our father was a servant leader — not only to our family, but to the oppressed, the voiceless, and the overlooked around the world,” the Jackson family said in a statement posted online.
-“We shared him with the world, and in return, the world became part of our extended family.
-His unwavering belief in justice, equality, and love uplifted millions, and we ask you to honor his memory by continuing the fight for the values he lived by.”
+“We shared him with the world, and in return, the world became part of our extended family.”

+Fellow civil rights activist the Rev. Al Sharpton said his mentor “was not simply a civil rights leader; he was a movement unto himself.”

+“He taught me that protest must have purpose, that faith must have feet, and that justice is not seasonal, it is daily work,” Sharpton wrote in a statement, adding that Jackson taught “trying is as important as triumph.
+That you do not wait for the dream to come true; you work to make it real.”

 “Even if we win,” he told marchers in Minneapolis before the officer whose knee kept George Floyd from breathing was convicted of murder, “it’s relief, not victory.
 They’re still killing our people.
 Stop the violence, save the children.
 Keep hope alive.”